 - Cloth hand towels (the most widely used in households).
 Always use a clean hand towel.
 Dirty hand towels can carry and accumulate many germs.

-We do not recommend hand towels for drying hands when you run a food-handling establishment (business), especially if everyone is going to use the same hand towel.
+We do not recommend hand towels for drying hands when you run a food-handling establishment (business), especially if everyone uses the same hand towel.

 3. Sanitise your Hands